Roldak/AGC/README.md

    collection routines that will run during your program's execution.
 First, make sure AGC's `lib/` directory containing the `agc_runtime.gpr` project file is included in your `$GPR_PROJECT_PATH`, and then:

-   - The simplest way is to use gprbuild's newly added ``--src-subdirs`` and ``--implicit-with`` switches, which were in fact implemented to handle instrumenting tools (such as gnatcoverage).
+   - If you have a recent gprbuild, the simplest way is to use the ``--src-subdirs`` and ``--implicit-with`` switches.
      Building your application might then look like:
      ```
      gprbuild -P <project_file.gpr> --src-subdirs <instr-dir> --implicit-with=agc_runtime.gpr
      ```